 Let's Tackle Vanity Metrics

 Page views.
 Unique visitors.
 Number of pages per visit.
 Average visit duration.
 None of this matters.
 These are vanity metrics that make you feel good if they go up, and make you feel bad if they go down.
 You can get whiplash following the ups and downs of your daily vanity analytics numbers.

-The problem with vanity metrics is they don't tell you how your SEM campaign is doing.
+The problem with vanity metrics is they don't tell you how your Search Engine Marketing campaign is doing.
 They don't tell you if:

 - The right people are coming to your site

 - They sign up for your mailing list, online demo, or click the "contact us" link